Hello. My Work focuses on humanizing technology through education. Specifically:

-- Beta testing a 1:1 Chromebook/Hapara Teacher Dashboard GAFE upgrade at Putney Central School.
+- Working with Hapara Teacher Dashboard at Putney Central School.

 - Connecting Makers in Brattleboro.

-Background: I was doing carpentry after college when the first issue of Wired Magazine arrived with a bang, along with the twittering of my modem.
-I’d worked as a bike mechanic, painter, bartender, sailor, writer, and film production assistant (the subject of my first book).
-Then the Web snagged me back to San Francisco, where I’d been a hippie child.
-By 1995 I was freelancing for Wired, working as a webmaster and co-facilitating the NoEnd group that humanized the emerging Web.
-By 1997 I had followed my passion to teach and learn with a master’s in EdTech, while I worked part-time work for Netscape.
-I spent the next seven years working at startups, the famous High Tech High School, Antioch New England and doing personal projects.
-In 2006 I re-vitalized with a terminal masters at NYU’s Interactive Telecommunications Program where I focused on physical computing and interactive video.
-During the great recession I finally settled down in southern Vermont, where I started working at Marlboro College, got married and became a father!
-At Marlboro, I helped increase enrollment and redesign the curriculum of their EdTech graduate program.
-Currently, I’m the EdTech faculty chair and academic technologist for the graduate school.
-I also consult as a technology integrator at two middle schools.
-My hobbies are, citizen journalism, Maker/fab lab, blogging, photography, hiking, sailing, gaming, and green home improvement.
+Background: I was doing carpentry after college when the first issue of Wired Magazine arrived with a bang, as my modem twittered away on AOL and BBSes.
+I’d worked as a bike mechanic, painter, bartender, sailor, writer, and film production assistant (the subject of a later book).
+Then the Web snagged me back to San Francisco, where I’d been a child of a hippie mom in the last 1960s.
+By 1995 I was freelancing for Wired, working as a webmaster and co-facilitating the NoEnd group that humanized the emerging Web via weekly meetings.
+By 1997 I had followed my passion to teach and learn with a master’s in EdTech, while I worked part-time work for Netscape Inc. I spent the next seven years working at startups, the famous High Tech High School, Antioch New England and doing personal projects.
+In 2006 I re-vitalized with a terminal masters at NYU’s Interactive Telecommunications Program where I focused on physical computing (“Making” now) and interactive video.
+During the great recession, I finally settled down in southern Vermont, where I started working at Marlboro College, got married and became a father!
+At Marlboro, I helped increase enrollment and redesigned the curriculum of their EdTech graduate program.
+Currently, I’m the EdTech faculty chair and academic technologist for Marlboro’s graduate school.
+I also consult as a technology integrator at two local middle schools.
+My hobbies are Making, citizen journalism, blogging, photography, hiking, sailing, gaming, and green home improvement.